Let’s explain how to turn work-related travel expenses into dollars in your pocket at tax time.

 What travel expenses are not allowed?

 - Although you can claim the cost of travel between two different workplaces, you generally can’t claim your journey from home to work and from work to home each day.
-The exception is if your employer requires you to transport heavy goods and there is no safe place at work to leave them.
+The exception is if your employer requires you to transport heavy tools and there is no safe place at work to leave them.

 What if I travel for work and then spend an extra few days on holidays at the end of the trip?